-Youth Programs. ms infinity (math and science = infinite possibilities) programs introduce girls to exciting career options and positive female role models in science and technology.
+Youth Engagement. ms infinity (math and science = infinite possibilities) programs introduce girls to exciting career options and positive female role models in science and technology.
 Together, we bust the myths about scientists and their careers… you don’t need to wear a lab coat to be a scientist!

 We’re here to help students: